PaPJoIN/supervised-learning-class-dropout/README.md

 ## 🔸 Results & Findings
 * The conducted data exploration and analysis provided valuable insights into the factors influencing student dropout.
 The predictive performance of both XGBoost and Neural Network models progressively improved across the three stages of data inclusion, demonstrating the benefit of incorporating more detailed and performance-based student information (Figures below).
 * The findings further revealed areas for improvement.
-For this, a number of solutions were proposed for imporving in the recruitment & monitoring of student to ensure maximised rates of course completion, including:
+For this, a number of solutions were proposed for improving in the recruitment & monitoring of student to ensure maximised rates of course completion, including:
   * **Refined Candidate Vetting and tracking Risk profiles per intake:** Conduct further refinement and incorporate predictive indicators identified in application data into the admissions process to better evaluate dropout risk and provide guided support.